 You then join an internal onboarding call to discuss open questions, understand the product and get to know the rest of the team.
-Make sure that you get answers to all your questions about the product so you have a good idea how it works.
+Make sure that you get answers to all your questions about the product so you have a good idea of how it works.

-After the onboarding call you will be CC'd in an email to the client and have time to prepare everything you personally need for the workshops.
+After the onboarding call, you will be CC'd in an email to the client and have time to prepare everything you personally need for the workshops.
 You also have a chance to split tasks with your shadower or discuss their role in the workshops.

 User Testing - Some projects start with a round of user testing.
-You will not be involved in it, but the first 30min of the first workshop are dedicated to the researcher presenting results.
+You will not be involved in it, but the first 30min of the first workshop is dedicated to the researcher presenting results.

-Workshops - Depending on the type of the Hypersprint, the facilitator will be running two or three workshop sessions.
+Workshops - Depending on the type of Hypersprint, the facilitator will be running two or three workshop sessions.